waxa/fake-youtube-client/README.md

 # Client

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5. a basic login and sing up app on ng2, with angular material
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.

+A basic login and sing up app on ng2, with angular material

-## install and deploy
+## Install and deploy

 * clone the repo
 	* `git clone https://github.com/waxa/ng2-material-login-template.git`